claireg22/DH150-CLAIREGUO/README.md

 	Provide a clearly marked "out" to leave an unwanted state without having to go through an extended dialogue.
 	Support undo and redo.
   ### Amazon
+  • If a user accidently adds an item into their cart, Amazon leads them to a separate page, confirming that the item was added into the cart.
+However, this confirmation page does not have an option to remove the item from the cart in case it was added by mistake.
+In addion, if the user presses the back button on Chrome to return back to the item's site, there is no option to remove that item from the cart.
+The only way to remove the item is by going to the cart and manually removing it there.
+This puts a lot more work on the user to try to undo their mistakes and makes the shopping experience on Amazon less enjoyable.
+In order to improve this heuristic, Amazon should add a "Remove from cart" button on the confirmation page.
+(2)\
+  • However, one way Amazon uses this heuristic well is through its "Buy now" option.
+Since the "Buy now" button is right underneath the "Add to cart" button, many users might accidently click the wrong button.
+When a user clicks "Buy now," a pop up appears that allows users to check out right away.
+However, there is a clearly marked "X" at the top right corner of the pop up that users can click to quickly exit the checkout and an unwanted state.
+Therefore, no improvements are needed for this.
   ### Coursicle
+  • When users click "Catalog" on Coursicle, they are led to a seperate page where there is no distinct way to leave or return back to the original browse or scheduling screen.
+The only way to return back to the homepage is by clicking the back button on Chrome or clicking the Coursicle logo in the top left corner.
+But of these options are not clearly marked "out" icons to leave the catalog site.
+In order to give the user more control and freedom when navigating through Coursicle, an "X" button should be placed on the top right corner of the screen to clearly show a way out of the screen.
+(2)
+  • Coursicle also does not support undo/redo when adding or removing a class from the user's schedule.
+The only way users can readd classes they may have accidently deleted is by finding them again using the browse function and adding the class again onto the schedule.
+This gives less control to users when fixing their mistakes.
+In order to improve this heuristics, Coursicle should either add undo/redo buttons or support undo and redo through Chrom.
+(3)

 ## 4. CONSISTENCY AND STANDARDS